-Section 2.3 Powering on the Sampler
+Powering up the Sampler

 Connecting the battery is the only way to power on the sampler electronics.
 This step requires opening the controller housing.
 Be sure to perform this procedure in a dry area and familiarize yourself with steps for using the Pressure Relief Valve.